red-collar-official/flutter_kore/packages/umvvm/README.md

 #### Important note

-To generage test coverage report run sh coverage.sh.
+To generage test coverage report run <b>sh coverage.sh.</b>

-If you using VSCode then to quickly generate files for this architecture use [UMvvm-Gen VSCode extension](https://gitlab.rdclr.ru/flutter/umvvm-vs-code-gen-plugin/).
+If you using VSCode then use [UMvvm-Gen VSCode extension](https://gitlab.rdclr.ru/flutter/umvvm-vs-code-gen-plugin/) to quickly generate files for this architecture.